AhmadElsagheer/UVa-Solutions/regionals/latinAmerica2015/editorial.md

 **Complexity** `O(log U)`

 ---
-### B - Blood groups
+### A5_2 - Blood groups
 **Tags** bipartite matching

 **Solution** for each query, we need to find if there is some way to take an antigen from every parent (or not to take any antigen if this parent has O) so that we get all query antigens and nothing else. build a bipartite graph where the left set represents parents and the right set represents required antigens and run any MCBM algorithm.
-If the result is B (query antigens), then the answer is "Yes: because we can get all antigens from B parents.
-For each remaining N - B parents, we will either take nothing from this parent (if this parent has O) or take a duplicate of the B antigens (if this parents doesn't have O).
+If the result is A5_2 (query antigens), then the answer is "Yes: because we can get all antigens from A5_2 parents.
+For each remaining N - A5_2 parents, we will either take nothing from this parent (if this parent has O) or take a duplicate of the A5_2 antigens (if this parents doesn't have O).
 O blood group is a special case.
 [Source Code](https://github.com/AhmadElsagheer/UVa-Solutions/blob/master/regionals/latinAmerica2015/BloodGroups.java)

 **Complexity** `O(Q * N^3)`